boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 More complex scenarios can happen with extra segmentation of the TN and additional TN Orchestration domains.
 It is not realistic to describe any design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.

-## Realization Schemes for RFC XXXX Network Slices {#sec-mapping}
+## Mapping Schemes between 5G Network Slices and Transport Network Slices {#sec-mapping}

-   There are multiple options for mapping a 5G Network Slice to RFC XXXX Network Slices:
+   There are multiple options for mapping 5G Network Slices to TN slices:

    * 1 to N:
-      A single 5G Network Slice can map to multiple RFC XXXX Network Slices (1 to N).
+      A single 5G Network Slice can map to multiple TN slices (1 to N).
 One example of such a case is the separation of the 5G Control Plane and User Plane: this use case is represented in {{figure-5}} where a slice (eMBB) is deployed with a separation of User Plane and Control Plane at the TN.

-   * N to 1:
+   * M to 1:
-      Multiple 5G Network Slices may rely upon the same RFC XXXX Network Slice.
+      Multiple 5G Network Slices may rely upon the same TN slice.
 In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in
       {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is